Dollarway School District: The Beginning

-It was named after Dollarway Road, with a one room school for white students opening in 1914.
+It was named after Dollarway Road, with a one-room school for white students opening in 1914.
 Initially the district only operated elementary and junior high school level education and was racially segregated; religious entities educated black students in the district's beginnings.
 By the mid-20th century black students were educated in area schools for black children and continued to Pine Bluff School District's Merrill High School, while white students attended the Dollarway School and then had a choice between Pine Bluff High School in the Pine Bluff district, Watson Chapel High School in the Watson Chapel School District, and White Hall High School in the White Hall School District.
 After World War II African-Americans moved into the district to work at the Pine Bluff Arsenal, prompting the district to build new schools to accommodate them.

 Dollarway annexed the Hardin school district in 1948.
 The four black schools were combined into Townsend Park Elementary School, which opened in 1951.

 The Civil Rights Movement

 In 1954 the district board refused a request to have racially integrated classes made by several black parents and National Association for the Advancement of Colored People (NAACP) member William Dove.

 In 1955 the district opened a high school for black children, Townsend Park High School, and in 1957 it opened Dollarway High School for white children, partly because in 1955 the Pine Bluff district stopped taking Dollarway students.
 The Dollarway district continued to oppose desegregation, with Dove being refused a second time in 1957, as the Brown II decision in the U.S. Supreme Court allowed Southern school districts to choose their paces of desegregation.
 John B. Pickhardt, an alumnus of the University of Arkansas, Fayetteville, stated that the district was already spending less per capita to educate black students than white ones and so "there was little economic incentive to integrate".

 In June 1959 black parents sued the district after it kept refusing desegregation requests.
 Judge Axel J. Beck of the Eastern District of Arkansas ordered the district to allow three black children to attend Dollarway High effective fall 1959, starting anti-integration efforts in the district.
 However Dollarway schools remained segregated for 1959-1960 due to a stay in the courts.
-The district enacted testing black students who wished to transfer.
+The district enacted testing for black students who wished to transfer.
 Dollarway Elementary began hosting black students on September 7, 1960, with no incidents of violence occurring.
 The first black student at Dollarway High began attending in January 1963.